 Close the RFI once the provided information solves the issue

 When the project sponsor or design consultant provides the response of the RFI in construction, it is very important for the contractor to review the RFI and make sure it completely solves the RFI.
 Once it is confirmed that the response to the RFI solves the issue, it is very important to close the RFI and update the RFI register accordingly.

 Record and maintain the RFI process for the entire project duration

-RFI in construction and associated processes play a very important for the contractor to minimise the risk of project programme delay and project cost overrun.
+RFI in construction and associated processes play a very important for the contractor to minimize the risk of project program delay and project cost overrun.
 It is also an opportunity for the contractor to identify the change order that will lead to raising the compensation events.
-In simple terms, it will generate additional funds to the contractor to execute additional tasks that are identified with the help of RFIs.
+In simple terms, it will generate additional funds for the contractor to execute additional tasks that are identified with the help of RFIs.

 I hope my blog offers you adequate information about the RFI in construction and associated features.
 Please feel free to like, share and comment about it.